 Although sexual harassment often takes place when the people involved have unequal power (as between a supervisor and employee or between a teacher and student), sexual harassment also occurs between people who have equal power and status in the university community (as between students or between co-workers).
 The purpose of the University of Arkansas at Little Rock’s sexual harassment policy is to educate members of the university community about the harms caused by sexual harassment and about behaviors which constitute harassment based on an individual’s sex or gender.
 Finally, and most importantly, the purpose of this policy is to eradicate sexual harassment within the university community.

 Sexual harassment is defined as unwanted, unwelcome, inappropriate or irrelevant sexual or gender-based activities or comments when:

-- such conduct has the purpose or effect of interfering with an individual’s work or educational performance; or
+- Such conduct has the appearance or effect of interfering with an individual’s work or educational performance; or

 Examples of Sexual Harassment

-All members of the University community have a responsibility to behave in such a manner that their words or actions cannot reasonably be perceived by the recipient of those words or actions as coercive, abusive, or exploitive.
+All members of the university community have a responsibility to behave in such a manner that their words or actions cannot reasonably be perceived by the recipient of those words or actions as coercive, abusive, or exploitive.
 Regardless of the specific intent of the alleged harasser, conduct having the characteristics or effect of sexual harassment will be treated as sexual harassment.
-Where there is a rational connection with University functions, processes, and operations, off-campus conduct is subject to this policy.
+Where there is a rational connection with university processes, and operations, off campus conduct is subject to this policy.

 - Sexual harassment also includes slurs about one’s gender, contrived work or study assignments, and assigning more onerous or unpleasant tasks predominately to employees or students of one gender.